 - Retailer Sales.
-We employ a team of sales professionals who focus on selling our Trading Partner Enablement solution to retailers, grocers and distributors. - Supplier Sales.
-We employ a team of supplier sales representatives based in North America.
-We also maintain sales offices in China, Hong Kong and Australia. - Business Development Efforts.
-Our business development organization is tasked with finding new sources of revenue and development of new business opportunities through channel partners, new solutions, geographic expansion and other areas that present opportunity for growth.
+We employ a team of sales professionals who focus on selling our cloud services suite to retailers and distributors. - Supplier Sales.
+We employ a team of supplier sales representatives focused on selling our cloud services suite to suppliers. - Asia Pacific Sales.
+We maintain sales offices in China, Hong Kong and Australia focused on selling our cloud services suite to retailers, suppliers, factories and third party logistics providers. - Business Development Efforts.
+Our business development organization is tasked with finding new sources of revenue and development of new business opportunities through channel partners and other areas that present opportunity for growth.